a2stuff/a2d/MGTK.md

 #### Window Close

 * Call TrackGoAway, which enters a modal loop to handle the mouse moving out/in the box.
-* Result indicates clicked or canceled; if clicked, exit the DA, otherwise ignore.
+* Result indicates clicked or canceled

 #### Window Drag